Diversity and Inclusion

 - Anticipating and meeting the learning needs of our students;

 - Using the tools of our discipline to enhance human welfare through collaboration in research with colleagues in the biological and health sciences; and

 - Seeking opportunities to advance the biostatistics profession.

 In 1949, Gertrude Cox, MS, helped establish the Department of Biostatistics in the UNC-Chapel Hill School of Public Health, selecting her former student, Bernard Greenberg, PhD, to lead it.
 Dr. Greenberg pioneered efforts to establish the practice of cooperative multicenter trials, changing the course of practice for the evaluation of new drugs.

 That tradition of statistical innovation continues in a program led by Michael Kosorok, PhD, W.R.
-Kenan Jr. Distinguished Professor and chair of biostatistics, who collaborates with colleagues at UNC-Chapel Hill, Duke and N.C.
+Kenan Jr. Distinguished Professor and past chair of biostatistics, who collaborates with colleagues at UNC-Chapel Hill, Duke and N.C.
 State universities, and SAS, a business analytics software and services company.

 Today, the biostatistics department is the statistical home for many studies in the UNC schools of medicine and nursing, and provides statistical support for UNC Lineberger Comprehensive Cancer Center and the N.C.
 Translational and Clinical Sciences Institute (NC TraCS).

 Celebrate our Milestones